-Student Body: The course is intended for graduate students and advanced undergraduates interested in the mathematical analysis and modeling of ecological systems.
-Credit: 3 Credits.
+Student Body: The course is intended for graduate students and advanced undergraduates interested in the mathematical analysis

-Recent Texts: none Area: Applied
+Area: Applied

 This course gives an overview of mathematical approaches to questions in the science of ecology.
 Topics include: formulation of deterministic and stochastic population models; dynamics of single-species populations; and dynamics of interacting populations (predation, competition, and mutualism), structured populations, and epidemiology.
 Emphasis is placed on model formulation and techniques of analysis.